kirru2198/My_Docker/6_Docker_swarm.md

 ### What is Multi-Stage Build?

 A **multi-stage build** in Docker allows you to define multiple `FROM` instructions in a Dockerfile.
-This helps optimize images by separating the build environment from the runtime environment, making the final image smaller and more efficient.
+This helps optimize (= make the image better and more useful) images by separating the build environment from the runtime environment, making the final image smaller and more efficient.

 ### Example: